Bani Walid: Libyan civil war

 In the 2011 Libyan Civil War, after the anti-Gaddafi forces captured Tripoli in August and Sabha in September, Bani Walid, along with Sirte, was one of two final strongholds held by forces loyal to the ousted government of Muammar Gaddafi.
 There were clashes between anti-Gaddafi forces surrounding the city and Gaddafi loyalists defending it throughout September and early October; the city was finally taken on 17 October.

 Finnish company Perusyhtymä (today YIT) constructed in the 1980s a factory in the city used for the assembly of rifles and possibly other weapons.
 NATO reported that it had hit two "command hubs" in the city and one ammunition dump.
-It is possible that the latter had originally been built by Finns.
+It is possible that the latter had originally been built by the Finns.
 200 Finnish engineers and other experts worked in Bani Walid.
 Some had their families in the area.
 The "dirty jobs" were done by around 2,000 cheap labourers from the Philippines.

-In Finland, the media found out the construction of the weapon factory in 1994 and 2011.
-In the 1980s, Libya was the second-largest country of export for the Finnish construction industry right after the Soviet Union.
-In the early 1980s Finns had about 20 major construction projects in Libya.
-In addition to the weapon factory, other Finnish constructions include streets in Tripoli and the entire oil city of Ras Lanuf.
+In Finland, the media found out about the construction of the weapons factory in 1994 and 2011.
+In the 1980s, Libya was the second-largest country of export for the Finnish construction industry, after the Soviet Union.
+In the early 1980s, Finns had about 20 major construction projects in Libya.
+In addition to the weapon factory, other Finnish constructions included streets in Tripoli and the entire oil city of Ras Lanuf.
 A large number of Libyan architects have been trained with Finnish help.
 Construction export became more difficult after the UN set up a trade embargo in 1992.
 As late as 2008, a shopping complex designed by Finns was being built.

 Post-civil war violence

 On 23 January 2012, around 100–150 local fighters attacked the main NTC army base in Bani Walid, killing eight NTC fighters and wounding at least 20 others.
 On 25 January 2012, Libya's defense Minister recognised the newly formed local tribal council, which overthrew the local NTC council, as the new authority of Bani Walid.

 In October 2012, a successful and controversial armed campaign to recapture the city was launched.

+People smugglers operate torture camps in the city, holding Eritrean migrants for ransom.